CDCgov/covid_case_privacy_review/readme.md

 We are working to improve these privacy procedures over time and welcome feedback and improvements submitted to this project as issues or pull requests.

-## Data file characteristics - Public12
+## Data file characteristics - "COVID-19 Case Surveillance Public Use Data"

-The public use data file for "COVID-19 Case Surveillance Public Use Data" checks its 12 variables for...
+Checks its 12 variables for...

 ### Quasi-identifiers (3)